ianrenton/beaglebone-blue-heading-nmea-udp-sender/README.md

 # Beaglebone Blue Heading NMEA UDP Sender
-Reads data from a Beaglebone Blue magnetometer, formats it as an NMEA-0183 HDT message, and sends it via UDP.
+Reads data from a Beaglebone Blue magnetometer, formats it as an NMEA-0183 HDT message, and sends it via UDP to two ports.
 Maybe useful for robotics software that expects that format of heading data.

 Apologies for code quality, it's been a while since I last wrote any C.